borgbase/vorta.borgbase.com/contributing/packaging.md

 ---
 # Packaging Vorta

+## macOS Application Bundle

+To build a macOS app package, run the Github Actions workflow "Build macOS release".
+You can choose a repo branch and Borg version to use.
+The workflow will do the following:

+1. Build an application bundle using PyInstaller
+2. Integrate Sparkle (for updates) and Borg (as fallback if Borg isn't installed)
+3. Provide the resulting app bundle as zipped artifact for downloading

+After downloading the app bundle, unzip it and open it via right-click > open to get around Gatekeeper.

+Once you are happy with the app, sign and package it as DMG locally using `make dist/Vorta.dmg`

 ## Linux with Flatpak

+The recommended way to build Vorta on Linux is via Flatpak.
+This can be done by following these [instructions](https://wiki.gnome.org/Newcomers/BuildProject).

+They first guide you through the installation of the IDE GNOME Builder.
+GNOME Builder is then used to clone, build and run Vorta.

+### Installing Flatpak

 Follow the setup guide on [flatpak.org](http://flatpak.org/setup/) to make sure you have ``flatpak`` and ``flathub`` installed.